 Admission for the day is $4 for adults, $5 for children ages 5 -17, and a family rate of $20 for families of 5 or more.
 Members are $3 for everyone ages 5 and older, with a family rate of $10 for families of 5 or more.

 As in previous years, this year’s event is offering 5 different age appropriate craft opportunities at 4 different times throughout the day.
 Times are 10:30, 11:30, 1:30, and 2:30.
 The Historic Site will open for Living History Tours of the house and grounds starting at 10am and ending at 4pm.
 The site will close each day between 12pm and 1pm for lunch.
 Feel free to pack a picnic and enjoy the scenery and fresh air at our picnic tables.

-This year’s crafts will be Candle Making (ages 5 & up), Soap Making (ages 5 & up), Quill Pen Writing (ages 7 & up), Fireplace Cooking (ages 8 & up), and Tape Weaving (ages 8 & up).
-For those with children under 5, we will be offering a special class called Rubbing into History.
-Children will be given crayons and paper and will be taken on an outdoor tour of Rocky Mount.
-They will be encouraged to use their senses and imaginations, to learn about colonial life.
-Age limits are based on the difficulty/safety of the class, not ability of the child.
-Those partaking in Fireplace Cooking MUST wear closed toed shoes to participate.
+This year’s crafts will be Candle Making (ages 5 & up), Fireplace Cooking (ages 8 & up), Natural Dying (ages 5 & up), Toys & Games (ages 5 & up), and Pewter Casting (ages 8 & up).
+For those with children under 5, we will be offering a special class called Sheep to Shawl.
+Children will hear a story, work with wool, and visit with the Rocky Mount sheep.
+They will be encouraged to use their senses and imaginations, to learn about colonial textiles.
+Age limits are based on the difficulty/safety of the class, NOT ability of the child.
+Those partaking in Fireplace Cooking and Pewter Casting MUST wear closed toed shoes to participate.